Papaalfa/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The variables are:

-**Activity.Label** - are labels for differents activities of subjects from the possible set of:
+**Activity.Label** - are labels for differents activities of subjects from the set of:
 1. WALKING
 2. WALKING_UPSTAIRS
 3. WALKING_DOWNSTAIRS